 Did I ever tell you that I grew up in an interfaith home?
 My father is Christian and my mother is Hindu.
 When I was younger, my father wasn't so much of a church-going person, even though he was a believer in God, so I was never exposed to his religious customs as much as I was of my mom's.
 Dad went to church once in a while and more on holidays such as Easter and Christmas.
 My mother didn't want my brother and I to grow up without religion in our lives so she made us go to the temple with her consistently- we did, and eventually we adopted Hinduism as our faith.
 Nonetheless, we still supported my father and went to church with him and also celebrated Christian holidays.
 He also supported us and fasted when we did for important Hindu holidays or prayers and helped us prepare food for these events.

 Start with the milk.
 Make sure milk is not too hot, otherwise it will kill the yeast.
+Lukewarm is best.

 While the yeast is blooming, in a separate bowl, combine all the spices, salt, and zest of one lemon and orange.
 I added 1 tsp of allspice to this batch and for me, it was too strong.
 I reduced the amount to ½ tsp in the second batch which turned out fine for me.
 If you love the all-spice flavor, then add one whole teaspoon.

 Mix in all the spices, sift it if you want.
 Add shortening and unsalted butter (since we’re adding salt to the dough).
 Combine by using your fingers to pinch and smear the butter with flour until mixture is crumbly.
 You can also only use butter here.
 Add the yeast/milk mixture and eggs, mix to make a sticky dough.